ecbrown7/ecbrown7.github.io/_posts/2022-06-07-evanbrown-second-blog-post.md

 -   My only programming experience prior to ST558 (R) is in ST555 (SAS).
     Initially, I thought R was much more complex and certainly didn’t prefer it.
-However, I’ve come to see to flexibility and open-ended design of R that makes it much less rigid than SAS.
+However, I’ve come to see the flexibility and open-ended design of R that makes it much less rigid than SAS.

 *What functionality do you like about R?*